alphagov/govuk-import-export-prototype/answer/choosing-export-market-ukti-experimental-sg.markdown

 - get bespoke research by contacting your nearest [International Trade team](https://www.contactus.trade.gov.uk/office-finder) - there's a charge for this

 ^When you’re ready, get help to [find overseas customers an export opportunities](/start/find-overseas-business-opportunities-experimental-sg.html).^

-##Check there are no special requirements in another EU country

-Most goods and services that you move within the EU are 'harmonised' - if they meet certain standards in the UK, you can take them everywhere in the EU.

-Some goods or services are exceptions and will need to follow extra 'technical rules'.

-s1.
-Check if your goods or services [may have to follow special rules](https://ec.europa.eu/growth/single-market/goods/free-movement-sectors/mutual-recognition/products-list_en).

-s2.
-If it does, [use the contact point](https://ec.europa.eu/growth/single-market/goods/free-movement-sectors/mutual-recognition/contacts-list_en) in the country you're moving your goods to to check the rules.